Relationship Life Coach Training Course

 Course Description

-The Relationship Life Coach Training Program is a 12-session training course that covers foundational coaching skills and advanced tools and skills in relationship coaching.
-More specifically, the course offers hands-on strategies for coaches who desire to work with clients on personal and professional relationship-related topics.
-This course examines coaching people in a relationship of two, and specifically examines acute and well-defined challenges, such as communication in a marriage or frustration in business relationships.
+The Relationship Life Coach Training Program is a 16-session training course that covers foundational coaching skills and advanced tools and skills in relationship coaching.
+This course provides practical techniques for coaches interested in addressing personal and professional relationship issues with their clients.
+It focuses on coaching individuals within interpersonal dynamics, delving into specific challenges like communication in marriages or managing frustration in business relationships.
+Prerequisite: Must have completed the 1.0 Training Program.

 Throughout your training, you will: